MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/add-work-items.md

 > [!NOTE]
 > Depending on the process chosen when the project was created&mdash;[Agile](../work-items/guidance/agile-process.md), [Basic](../get-started/plan-track-work.md), [Scrum](../work-items/guidance/scrum-process.md),
-or [CMMI](../work-items/guidance/cmmi-process.md)&mdash;the types of work items you can create will differ.
+or [CMMI](../work-items/guidance/cmmi-process.md)&mdash;the types of work items you can create are different.
 For example, backlog items may be called user stories (Agile), issues (Basic) product backlog items (Scrum), or requirements (CMMI).
 All four are similar: they describe the customer value to deliver and the work to be performed.
 >
 > For more information, see [About processes and process templates](../work-items/guidance/choose-process.md).
 The Basic process requires Azure DevOps Server 2019.1 or later version.